openwebwork/webwork-open-problem-library/OpenProblemLibrary/macros/Union/1-README.txt

     unionProblem.pl       Implements the table around the main text of the problem.
 (Obsolete.)

-    unionTables.pl	  Functions for creating tables and side-by-side text.

     unionMessages.pl      Defines variables that hold standard
 			  messages like how to enter "infinity", or other such remarks.
 This way they can be